Sayakhatui/Visual-AI-and-e-commerce-/README.md

 ## 🌟 Key Objectives

 - **Scene-Based Product Identification and Search:** Allows users to effortlessly identify and search for products featured in ongoing scenes, then redirects them to Amazon to view and purchase the exact or similar items.
+- **Product Identification Using Lens:** Provides an intuitive feature for users to enclose a single item from a scene using their mouse, and have it displayed quickly.
 - **Seamless Wishlist Integration:** Empowers users to instantly add desired products to a wishlist directly within Amazon Prime Video, ensuring a smooth viewing experience without the need to switch between platforms.
 - **In-Website Wishlist Review and Management:** Offers users the ability to review and modify their wishlist items within Amazon Prime Video, enhancing convenience by allowing management of their wishlist without leaving the website.